Kosisochi/DataAnalysisPortfolio/Myntra Product Catalog Project/README.md

 #  Project Title: Myntra Product Catalog.
 Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
 The company was founded in 2007 to sell personalized gift items.
 In May 2014, Myntra.com was acquired by Flipkart.
-It sells clothing itesm from multiple curated brands.
+It sells clothing items from multiple curated brands.
 It services women, men, girls, boys and unisex for both adults and kids.

 # Project Goal:
-The goal of this dashboard is for the Myntra Product Catalog manger to keep an eye on thier current current catalog and be able to easilty answer questions such as
+The goal of this dashboard is for the Myntra Product Catalog Manger to monitor thier current current catalog and easily answer questions such as
 1. How many product does Myntra currently have?
-2. Which gender does their current catalog cater to.
+2. Which gender does their current catalog cater to?
-3. How many brands do they have stocked.
+3. How many brands do they have stocked?
-4. Which brand has trhe mopst expensive product?
+4. Which brand has the most expensive product?
 5. Which brand has the highest total sales value?

-This will help decide if they want to add more brands or reduce?
+This will help in making multiple decisions.

 # Data:
-**Data Source**: The data was download from Kaggle [Click Here To Download](https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog?resource=download)
+**Data Source**: The data was downloaded from Kaggle [Click Here To Download](https://www.kaggle.com/datasets/shivamb/fashion-clothing-products-catalog?resource=download)

 **Data Description**: It contains 12491 rows and 8 colums.
-The colums headers are : Product ID (unique column), Price INR, Gender, Primary Color, ProductName, ProductBrand, NumImages, Decription
+The column headers are : Product ID (unique column), Price INR, Gender, Primary Color, ProductName, ProductBrand, NumImages, Decription

-**Data Cleaning**: No data cleaning step was required because the data was already in the format required.
+**Data Cleaning**: No data cleaning steps were required because the data was already in a clean format.

 **Data Quality Checks**: Rows are completed, all datatype are corrected.
 The Primary Color column has some missing values which was replaced wtih text "Not Specified".
-A new column "Color" was created.
+A new column "Color" was created rather than replacing the Primary Color column.

 ```sql
 Color =